sedostheatre/sedos.co.uk/input/support/support-sedos-in-your-will.md

 ^^^
 ![ Jeremy Lewis and our 2017 production of Priscilla Queen of the Desert, with costumes funded by his bequest.](/assets/JeremyPriscilla.jpg)
-^^^ Jeremy Lewis and our 2017 production of Priscilla Queen of the Desert, with costumes funded by his bequest.
+^^^ Jeremy Lewis and our 2017 production of Priscilla Queen of the Desert, with costumes funded by his bequest

 Jeremy Lewis had a long association with Sedos and served as a committee member and chairman of the society, as well as being the honorary president of Sedos for the last few years of his life.